luebbertevan/animal-shelter-management-platform/GROUP_STATUS_DESIGN_DECISION.md

 1. **Update `useGroupForm.ts` hook:**

     - Add state for "Set all animals status" dropdown
-    - Add state for "Set all animals FosterVisibility" dropdown
+    - Add state for "Set all animals Visibility on Fosters Needed page" dropdown
     - Add functions to set status for all selected animals
     - Add functions to set `foster_visibility` for all selected animals
     - Add validation to check for `foster_visibility` conflicts